-A preliminary literature survey and research plan (of 2 pages) is due at the end of week eight of the first research project enrolment semester (hurdle; pass/fail).
+Research 1: Towards the end of their first semester of research, students should writen a preliminary literature survey and research plan (of 2 pages).
+It is due at the end of Week eight of the first research project enrolment semester (hurdle; pass/fail).